wangbq96/PanoServer/README.md

-This project is the back-end of Panagrapher.
+This project is the back-end of PANO.

-Panagrapher is a Panorama sharing social networking service.
+PANO is a Panorama Sharing Application (or Internet-Based Panorama-Sharing Application and Service).

 Some details can be seen on https://yahaha312.github.io/PanoServer/ .